Positive relationships between parents and children: why they’re important

-- Be available when your child needs support, care or help, whether it’s picking up your toddler when he falls, or picking up your teenage child when he calls you after a party.
-This helps him learn to trust that you’ll be there when he needs you.
+- Be available when your child needs support, care or help.
+This might be picking up your toddler when they fall, or picking up your teenage child when they call you after a party.
+This helps your child learn to trust that you’ll be there when they need you.

-- Get to know your child and value her for who she is.
-If she loves football, cheer her on or ask about her favourite players.
-This shows respect for her feelings and opinions, and also lets her know she can trust you with them.
+- Get to know your child and value them for who they are.
+If your child loves football, cheer your child on or ask about the best players.
+Showing respect for your child’s feelings and opinions encourages your child to keep sharing them with you.

-- Allow the relationship to evolve as your child develops, and his needs and interests change.
-For example, your preteen child might no longer want you around when he goes to the park with his friends, even though he used to love playing there with you.
+- Allow the relationship to evolve as your child develops, and your child’s needs and interests change.
+For example, your pre-teen child might no longer want you around at the park with their friends, even though your child used to love playing there with you.